 Proper storage of food items is one of the best ways to keep mice out of your RV.
 Use airtight food containers for snacks, cereals, and pet food.
 Leaving crumbs, open snacks, or partially used items can attract mice quickly.

 Store all food off the floor and away from walls where mice can easily reach.
 Clean up spills immediately, and check for dropped crumbs under furniture and appliances.
-Even small amounts of food can encourage mice in motorhome or other living spaces.
+Even small amounts of food can encourage mice in motorhomes or other living spaces.
 Regularly inspect containers and replace lids if they are loose.
 Combining safe food storage with other preventive measures ensures a cleaner, pest-free RV and keeps your trips stress-free and enjoyable.

 Using poison to control mice in an RV can be risky.
 Confined spaces increase the risk of accidental ingestion by pets or children.
 Poison can also leave dead mice in hidden areas, causing odors and hygiene issues.